ungoogled-software/ungoogled-chromium-wiki/user_resources.md

 See [stevenspringett/disable-webassembly](//github.com/stevespringett/disable-webassembly) for instructions on disabling WebAssembly.

-# Disable weak cipher suites
+# Disable Weak SSL Cipher Suites

 Disable weak SSL cipher suites to prevent usage in SSL-encrypted traffic like HTTPS.